downarowiczd/timkaechele.github.io/_posts/2015-06-01-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "The case against java as a first programming language"
+title:  "The case against Java as a first programming language"
 date:   2015-05-31 00:00:00
 ---

 **First of all: I am biased.
 I started learning programming with the really high high-level programming languages.
 Ruby, Python, Haskell, well even PHP and Javascript.**

 What you learn in those languages is different.
 Different from what you would learn in a programming language like C or Java.
-You don’t have to care about Pointers, References or Object Oriented Programming in the first place.
+You don’t have to care about pointers, references or object oriented programming in the beginning.
 These high-level programming languages let you forget that you actually work with the dumbest thing in the world: a computer.
 You can just start by fiddling around.
 The languages are merciful, especially ruby, where it is totally normal to have more than just one way to solve a problem.

 <!--~~Some python folks are now on a rant because there’s only one way to do it right, but guess what there’s always more than one way to solve a problem.
 Deal with it.~~-->